 Another treatment option is dermal fillers.
 This form of treatment plumps up the skin, which can eliminate pitted scars.
 While this treatment option provides mostly temporary results, it works great for individuals who need a quick fix and cannot wait to perform multiple treatments to see results.
 Another form of treatment is platelet-rich plasma (PRP) injections.
 Coupled with micro needling, PRP injections help rejuvenate scarred areas on the body.
 It is also very important that active acne is treated first so more scars do not form after treatment.

-Contact Calabasas Dermatology Center today if you have an acne scar or even acne in its initial stages to learn what treatments are available to you.
+Contact Brilliance Dermatology today if you have an acne scar or even acne in its initial stages to learn what treatments are available to you.
 Our team of experts specialize in giving our patients the best treatment possible.